 These fellowships fund students working in public service, broadly defined as work for non-profit, government, or nongovernmental entities, as well as legal work in rural areas or work that otherwise fulfills an unmet need or assists an underserved population.
 Many Colorado Law Public Service Summer Fellowships are awarded to Colorado Law students who will continue to be Colorado Law students returning in the Fall.
 The work must be unpaid or extremely lowly paid.
 The majority of Colorado Law students receiving public service funding do so under this program.

-The Brownstein Hyatt Farber Schreck Fellows Program provides financial support to Colorado Law students who take unpaid or low-paying summer positions in the public sector.
+The Brownstein Hyatt Farber Schreck Fellows Program provides financial support to Colorado Law students who take unpaid or low-paying summer positions in the government sector.
 The recipients of this Fellowship are selected from the pool of applications submitted for the PSSF.

 When offered, the Environmental Law Society Fellowship funds law student participation in low-paid or unpaid internships for non-profit groups, nongovernmental organizations, or government organizations on matters relating to environmental and natural resources law and policy.